The CD is dead. Long live the CD. How many times have we heard that over the past decade?

 There is a strong degree of irony that vinyl has pushed CDs into the dustbin of history.
-Vinyl had a very strong 2020 with consumers purchasing more than 22 million new records in N. America alone.
-Used record sales were even stronger.
+Vinyl had a very strong 2021 with consumers purchasing more than 40 million new records in N. America alone.
+Used record sales were also very strong.
 There is no question that the CD is on life support in the domestic market.
-Digital downloads and streaming have made sure of that.
-That the final shovelfuls of dirt will be delivered by those of us who love records in the digital media age was certainly unexpected.

-All that being said – why are so many companies manufacturing new CD players?
-Why would the company that sells the most audiophile-grade turntables in the world offer multiple CD players and transports in 2021?
+All that being said – why are so many companies still manufacturing new CD players?
+Why would the company that sells the most audiophile-grade turntables in the world offer multiple CD players and transports in 2022?